If you invested in crypto last year, you may be in for a rude awakening this tax season.

-Yes, your Bitcoin is taxable.
+Yes, your Bitcoin, Ethereum, and other cryptocurrencies are taxable.
 The IRS considers cryptocurrency holdings to be “property” for tax purposes, which means your virtual currency is taxed in the same way as any other assets you own, like stocks or gold.

 For most people who buy and trade crypto within online exchanges, accounting for it in your tax return is relatively easy.
 But like most things related to digital currency, things can get a lot more complicated the more active you are.

 Here’s what you need to know about which activity you might need to report to the IRS, and how you can begin planning ahead for your 2021 taxes.

 When to Report Cryptocurrency Trades on Your Tax Return

 Simply buying virtual currency with U.S. dollars and keeping it within the exchange where you made the purchase or transferring it to your personal wallet does not mean you’ll owe taxes on it at the end of the year.

 If your only crypto-related activity this year was purchasing a virtual currency with U.S. dollars, you don’t have to report that to the IRS, based on guidance listed on your Form 1040 tax return.